 Good old mother nature can deliver all sorts on your wedding day so you need to be prepared.
 For any wedding you should plan for rain.
-With a marquee the best way to do this is to have a large enough bar/chill out space inside the marquee which you can use for your drinks reception if it rains.
+Ensure you have a large bar space inside the marquee which you can use for your drinks reception if it rains.
 Likewise, you need to consider the plan in case of a heat wave.
 You might need to hire in air conditioning units, after all, you wouldn’t want your cake or dance floor to melt (both have been known!) and don’t forget sunscreen for your guests.
 If it’s really cold you can hire heaters, fire pits and shawls for the guests or how about a hot chocolate bar.

-With marquee weddings you rely very heavily on your caterer and as such this is one area I suggest you don’t accept anything less than the most experienced supplier.
-I always look for caterers who have a good team player approach, after all, marquees are always a case of “all hands to deck” to make them work seamlessly.
+With marquee weddings you rely very heavily on your caterer and as such this is one area I suggest you get a very experienced supplier.
+I always look for caterers who have a good team approach as marquees are always a case of “all hands to deck” to make them work seamlessly.
 An experienced caterer will also provide serving staff and ensure a thorough clean-up.
 Plus, if you choose not to use a wedding planner, your caterer may be able to offer advice on hire quantities on items such as tables, chairs, glasses, fridges for alcohol, ashtrays etc.

 My advice would also be to use your catering team to provide your evening bar, even if they aren’t providing the alcohol.
 This will cut down on issues such as glass hire and rubbish disposal and ensures you have staff onsite for the entirety of your wedding.

-Now this is one of the most significant areas that I find couples forget about until the last minute when they are planning their own wedding and they often fail to budget accordingly.
+This is one of the most significant areas that I find couples forget about until the last minute and they often fail to budget accordingly.
 It’s the boring aspects that really add up in terms of cost.
 You’ll need to consider power in the form of hiring a generator and then you’ll need to think about the distribution of the electricity in terms of where plug sockets are required.
 It’s always worth checking with your suppliers to ask how many sockets they’ll need and how much electricity they’ll be pulling, only then can you ensure you hire a powerful enough generator.
-Some couples also like to book back-up generators or have a member of staff on stand-by just in case there is an issue.
+Some couples also like a back-up generator or a member of staff on stand-by just in case of issues.

-You’ll also need to hire toilets, after all I can guarantee you the one or two toilets in your family house will not be enough for 100+ guests!
-Toilets don’t have to be like the festival portaloos anymore, you can hire luxury trailers and decorate with some nice flowers.
+You’ll also need to hire toilets.
+I can guarantee you the one or two toilets in your family house will not be enough for 100+ guests!
+Toilets don’t have to be like the festival portaloos anymore, you can hire luxury trailers and decorate with flowers.

 The two other aspects are water and rubbish disposal.
 You’ll have to check with your caterer if they need access to fresh water and if this can be barrelled or needs to be piped to the catering tent.
 Rubbish disposal is also something to be checked with your caterer.

 Lighting makes a huge difference to the feel of a marquee.
-With garden marquee weddings you also need to think about practical lighting in areas such as routes in/out of the marquee and garden, routes to the toilets and lighting of the catering tent.
+With marquee weddings you also need to think about practical lighting for routes in/out of the marquee and garden, to the toilets and lighting of the catering tent.

-You’ve planned it all, but the days leading up to your wedding are often when brides/grooms/parents get the most stressed if they’re doing it themselves.
-Couples, please don’t plan to be setting up the marquee or arranging flowers on the morning of your wedding, I can guarantee you won’t have time and it’ll stress you out!
-Get professionals in or at the very least ensure you delegate jobs to responsible and reliable family/friends who you know will follow your instructions.
+You’ve planned it all, but the days leading up to your wedding are often when couple/parents get the most stressed.
+Please don’t plan to be setting up the marquee or arranging flowers on the morning of your wedding.
+I can guarantee you won’t have time and it’ll stress you out!
+Get professionals in or ensure you delegate jobs to responsible and reliable friends who you know will follow your instructions.

 Also, consider the delivery and set up times of all your suppliers, especially the Band or DJ.
-Unless you are having a separate marquee for your evening party, you’ll need your band to set up and sound check in the morning before your guests arrive.
+For example, you’ll need your band to set up and sound check before your guests arrive.
 You don’t want them loading their equipment into the marquee during the speeches!

 All couples should get wedding insurance no matter the venue type, however, you’ll need more comprehensive insurance for a wedding at home.
 You should also check the situation with your home insurance provider plus check all you suppliers have their own insurance.

-And finally, couples may be doing the majority of the planning, with or without a wedding planner, but please do give some thought to the home owners.
-I’ve experienced some mums and dads getting really stressed about getting the garden and house ready.
-It may be worth getting a gardener for a few months before your wedding and possibly even a cleaner a few days before to ensure the house is ready for guests, the home-owner will most definitely thank you!
+And finally, please give some thought to the home owners.
+I’ve experienced some mums and dads getting very stressed about getting the garden and house ready.
+Consider getting a gardener for a few months before your wedding and possibly even a cleaner a few days before to ensure the house is ready for guests.
+The home-owner will most definitely thank you!
 And remember to either invite the neighbours or at the very least warn them!